mstksg/inCode/copy/entries/io-purity.md

 structures.
 Some of those data structures that your program defines may be `IO` objects (data structures that represent computations).

-The runtime environment picks a pre-agreed-upon defined data structure, and chooses to execute it.
+The runtime environment picks one of those data structures with a pre-agreed-upon name and chooses to execute it.

 In Haskell, we have generally agreed that the function we "choose" to pass onto the run time environment is called `main`.
 So let's finish up our